AbGuthrie/goquery/README.md

 Change the printing mode. goquery supports multiple printing modes to help you make sense of data at a glance.
 We currently support: Line, JSON, and Pretty (default).

 ### .query \<query\>
-Like .schedule and .resume together.
 Runs a query on a remote host and waits for the result before returning control to the REPL.
+Equivalent to running .schedule and .resume together.

 ### .resume \<query_name\>
 This will either wait for a query to complete or fetch the results and display them if the query has already posted results.
 This is used in conjunction with .schedule to pull the results of queries that are running asynchronously.
 This can also be used to display the results of any previously run query.

 ### .schedule \<query\>
-Run a query asyncronously on the remote host.
+Run a query asynchronously on the remote host.
 The query will be tracked in the session for that host so results can be fetched at any point in time, but this allows the investigator to kick off a bunch of things without waiting for each one to complete first.

 ### .alias \<alias_name\> \<command\> \<interpolated_args\>
 List current aliases when called with no arguments or flags.
-To create a new alias, call with `--add` flag and provide arguments as follows: `.alais --add ALIAS_NAME command_string`
+To create a new alias, call with `--add` flag and provide arguments as follows: `.alias --add ALIAS_NAME command_string`

 Positional arguments with $# placeholders are interpolated when the command is run, for example the following alias `.all` with command `.query select * from $#` will evaluate to `.query select * from processes` when called with `.all processes`.

-Command name must not contain any spaces in order to preserve the space delimmitted arguments
+Command name must not contain any spaces in order to preserve the space delimited arguments

 To remove an alias, use `.alias --remove ALIAS_NAME`